 - Payments submitted through our Internet Banking Bill Pay service are limited to a maximum of $9,999.99 per individual payment, and a maximum aggregate total of $20,000 per business day

-- External Transfer submitted through our Internet Banking service (optional transfers to accounts(s) at other US financial institutions are limited to a maximum of $3000 per business day).
+- External Transfers submitted through our Internet Banking service (optional transfers to or from accounts(s) at other US financial institutions are limited to a maximum of $3000 per business day).

 - Ask for our schedule of fees for a listing of maintenance fees and service charges applicable to your VISA check card and ATM card.